Abd El-Razzak El-Sanhuri: Academic commentary

-One commentator argued that al-Sanhūrī's codes reflected a "hodgepodge of socialist doctrine and sociological jurisprudence."
+One commentator argued that el-Sanhūrī's codes reflected a "hodgepodge of socialist doctrine and sociological jurisprudence."
 Other commentators have pointed out that his place in the legal history of the modern Middle East is nevertheless secure; indeed, his Al-Wasīṭ "adorns the bookshelves of many an Arab law firm, even in countries where the Egyptian Civil Code is not law".